Kargichauhan/Kargichauhan.github.io/_pages/achievements.md

 ---
 layout: archive
-#title: "CV"
+title: "Here are some of the accomplishments I'm most proud of in my professional and academic journey:"
 permalink: /achievements/
 author_profile: true
-redirect_from:

----
-## Achievements

-Here are some of the accomplishments I'm most proud of in my professional and academic journey:

 ---

 ### NASA AMES
 ![NASA AMES](certi1.png)